lsst-dm/dmtn-185/index.rst

    -  DM -- For data processing, see PipelineTask-level Provenance Section.

    -  T&S -- The camera team takes care of the system configuration.
-We have not been able to determine what the extent of unaptured configuration is for summit systems as a whole.
+We have not been able to determine what the extent of uncaptured configuration is for summit systems as a whole.

 -  Schema evolution

    -  DM -- Schemas for the data products are stored in git and are versioned like other software.
-In some cases the build/test/deploy chains package the schema with software in containers, providing reprodicibility thrugh that route.
+In some cases the build/test/deploy chains package the schema with software in containers, providing reprodicibility through that route.
 In some cases schema for services are versioned by the avro/kafka schema migration machinery.

    -  T&S -- The message schemas are tightly controlled via XML documents that are versioned in git.
 They have a very strict release process that rolls out changes in the schema to running CSCs as a synchronized event.
 The Butler does not have a requirement to downgrade to previous schemas.